My cart 0

 Sirolimus is metabolised by CYP3A4 and P-glycoprotein (P-gp).
 Drugs that inhibit or induce these pathways can dramatically increase or decrease sirolimus blood levels — creating risk of toxicity or loss of efficacy:

-Strong CYP3A4 inhibitors — dramatically increase sirolimus levels (avoid or use with extreme caution):
+Strong CYP3A4 INHIBITORS — dramatically increase sirolimus (avoid)

 • Ketoconazole, itraconazole, voriconazole, posaconazole (antifungals)